The conference

 06

-What business models and incentives already exist to encourage car drivers to participate in the V2G network?
+What business models and incentives exist to encourage EV drivers to participate in V2G networks?

 07

-What challenges and obstacles still stand in the way of the widespread introduction of V2G systems?
+What challenges and barriers still stand in the way of widespread V2G adoption?

 08

-Can you give some examples of successful V2G implementations in different regions or countries?
+Can you give examples of successful V2G implementations?

 09

-How could governments and energy companies support V2G initiatives and drive the scaling of this technology?
+How could governments and energy companies support V2G initiatives?

 10

-To what extent do you expect V2G to change the way we generate, store and distribute energy in the coming years, and what developments can be expected in the field of V2G technology in the near future?
+How do you expect V2G to change the way we generate, store, and distribute energy in the coming years?

 For bidirectional charging to work, the following groups/companies must enter into agreements: electric car owners, electric car manufacturers, charging infrastructure manufacturers, service providers, electricity grid operators, legislators, and standardization bodies.